 bio

 Jeff Harley has a rich and diverse career as a professional flutist.
-He has performed with the Pittsburgh Opera, Canton Symphony Orchestra, the Venice Symphony Orchestra, and Black Diamond Philharmonic.
-Jeff has had the privilege of playing for esteemed flutists such as Denis Bouriakov, Catherine Ransom Karoly, Jim Walker, Lorna McGhee, Alberto Almarza, Dr. John Barcellona, David Shostac, Robert Dick in masterclasses.
-He's earned recognition, including a 2nd prize at the San Francisco Flute Society Solo Competition in 2019 and 2nd place at the Auburn Symphony Young Artist Competition in 2016.
-Jeff has the honor of earning a spot among the Haynes Young Artists roster in 2023.
+He has performed with the Erie Philharmonic as guest Principal Flute, Wheeling Symphony Orchestra, Pittsburgh Opera, Canton Symphony Orchestra, the Venice Symphony Orchestra, and Black Diamond Philharmonic.
+He is also a returning musician of the Viva Bach Peterborough Festival in Peterborough, NH.
+Jeff has earned artistic recognition, including a 2nd prize at the San Francisco Flute Society Solo Competition in 2019 and 2nd place at the Auburn Symphony Young Artist Competition in 2016.
+Jeff has the honor of being a Haynes Young Artist which he was invited to join the esteemed roster in 2023.
 Teaching is also a passion for him, as he nurtures students of all levels in his private flute studio.

 Jeff's academic journey led him to graduate from Carnegie Mellon University’s School of Music where he earned his Master of Music in Flute Performance under the guidance of Alberto Almarza.
 Prior to that, he completed his Bachelor of Music in Flute Performance from California State University, Long Beach, studying with Dr. John Barcellona.
 Throughout his university years, Jeff was an active participant in ensembles like the Symphony Orchestra, Wind Symphony, and Contemporary Ensemble.
 He was the recipient of various scholarships, including the Jamiesson-Pechstein COTA Endowed Scholarship, and served as a Graduate Assistant in Music Theory.
 Jeff's educational pursuits were further supported by a generous grant from the Friends of Flutes Foundation.
 Jeff's musical journey started at age 10, and his mentors included Tom Candlish, Laurel Zucker, and Diana Morgan.

 Growing up in California, Jeff spent most of his time in Sacramento before moving to south to Long Beach for his undergraduate degree.
-Now settled in Pittsburgh, Pennsylvania, alongside his partner and 2 cats, Dmitri & Nadya, Jeff has found a slower pace of life that resonates with him.
+Now settled in Pittsburgh, Pennsylvania, alongside his partner and 2 cats, Dmitri & Nadya, Jeff works as the Finance & Operations Associate with Arts Consulting Group.
 When not playing the flute, you can find him enjoying coffee shops, spending time with loved ones, and reading a good book.

-Jeff adores playing on his Custom 14k gold Haynes flute with a 14k white gold Haynes headjoint, and a Burkart Elite piccolo featuring a Keefe Traditional headjoint.
+Jeff adores playing on his Custom 14k gold Haynes flute with a 19.5k gold N cut headjoint, and a Burkart Elite piccolo featuring a Keefe Traditional headjoint.

 Jeffery Harley is a naturally talented flutist.
 He made remarkable progress in the four years he studied with me as an undergraduate.
 He turned out to be as fine an undergraduate flutist as any I've turned out.
 Jeffery has a bright future ahead.